-- An installment plan is available and renewed on a semester basis. - Applications are available with the Cashiers and are available up until census date with the initial payment. - One-half of tuition and student registration fee, plus a \$30 installment fee, plus other applicable non deferrable fees are due on registration day. - The remaining balance is subject to change in the event you withdraw, drop, or add a class(es).
+- An installment plan is available and renewed on a semester basis. - Installment plans are available online up until census date with the initial payment.
+Logon to http://jagnet.southtexascollege.edu - One-half of tuition and student registration fee, plus a \$30 installment fee, plus other applicable non deferrable fees are due on registration day. - The remaining balance is subject to change in the event you withdraw, drop, or add a class(es).
 Payment in these cases will be revised and must be made in accordance with the most current statement of account. - Due dates are posted on the Student Installment Agreement: During fall and spring there are two installment payment dates.
 During the summer sessions, there is one installment payment date. - A \$30 late payment fee will be assessed for each payment not paid by the scheduled due date. - Instructors will be notified within 10 business days after the last installment scheduled due date if payment is not made. - A student who fails to make payments when due will also pay collection costs, including attorney's fees, court costs, and professional collection agency fees.